m-yuhas/musical_hash/README.md

 For the complete API documentation, [click here](doc/api_documentation.md).

 ## Theory of Operation
-In western music there are twelve semitones in an octave.
+In western classical music there are twelve semitones in an octave.
 The first note of the subsequent octave is the first harmonic of the first note of the previous octave.
 Thus we will consider a single octave as the universe of all notes available to "visualize" a sequence of bytes.
 Most pieces of music are written in a specific key, which is a subset of all available notes.
 Within a single octave, each key has a finite number of notes, so if we consider the sequence of bytes as an integer, we can find that integer's representation in a base equal to the number of notes in a key.
 We then assign each digit of this representation a musical note.
 This package comes with many diatonic and pentatonic keys as constants.